lhnguyen102/cuTAGI/README.md

 ## User Input
 The user inputs are stored as `.txt` that has to be found in the folder `cfg`.
 User-inputs for cuTAGI are following:
 ```
-model_name:              # Model name e.g. classification_mnist
+model_name:              # Model name, e.g., classification_mnist
-task_name:               # Task name  i.e. classification or autoencoder or regression
+task_name:               # Task name, i.e., classification, autoencoder or regression
 data_name:               # Data name e.g. mnist or cifar10
 net_name:                # Name of network architecture that is stored in the same folder
-encoder_net_name:        # Name of encoder architecture.
-This is only for autoencoder task
+encoder_net_name:        # Name of encoder architecture (This is only for autoencoder task)
-decoder_net_name:        # Name of decoder architecture.
-This is only for autoencoder task
+decoder_net_name:        # Name of decoder architecture (This is only for autoencoder task)
 load_param:              # Do we want to load network's parameters that has been trained
 num_epochs:              # Number of epochs
 num_classes:             # Number of classes
 num_train_data:          # Number of training samples
 num_test_data:           # Number of testing samples
-mu:                      # Mean of each input e.g. for 3 channels mu = 0.5, 0.5, 0.5
+mu:                      # Mean of each input, e.g., for 3 channels; mu: 0.5, 0.5, 0.5
 sigma:                   # Standard deviation of each input
 x_train_dir:             # Data directory for the training input
 y_train_dir:             # Data directory for the training output
 x_test_dir:              # Data directory for the testing input
 y_test_dir:              # Data directory for the testing output
-debug:                   # Debug mode i.e. true or false
+debug:                   # Debug mode, i.e., true or false
 ```
 The default values for each input user is set to empty.
-Here is an example of user inputs for the mnist classification [`cfg/user_input_classification.txt`]()
+Here is an example of user inputs for the MNIST classification [`cfg/user_input_classification.txt`]()
 ```
 model_name: test
 task_name: classification